WagnerLab/psych-45/mia.md

 2. Now, compare and contrast the N-back task with the Sternberg task.
 What was different between them, and how did you have to adapt your strategies to complete this task compared to the n-back tasks?
 3. How could you change each task to make them easier or harder, other than changing the number of targets (i.e., N for N-back, or the number of items you were presented during each trial of the Sternberg)?

-> To receive credit, please complete the demos, then submit your two data files to the appropriate assignments on Canvas under the *“Assignments” tab > “MiA #1: Working Memory” group > (‘N-Back Data File Upload’; ‘Sternberg Data File Upload’), as well as your answers to these prompts on Canvas (‘Responses to Prompts’)* **by no later than 9:00 AM PDT on Monday (4/17).**
+> To receive credit, please complete the demos, then submit your two data files to the appropriate assignments on Canvas under the *“Assignments” tab (Click "Show By Type" at the top-right corner of the screen) > “MiA #1: Working Memory” group > (‘N-Back Data File Upload’; ‘Sternberg Data File Upload’), as well as your answers to these prompts on Canvas (‘Responses to Prompts’)* **by no later than 9:00 AM PDT on Monday (4/17).**

 #### View analyzed class data:
 <code>link to analyzed data will be here following the data submission due date</code>